 While it’s possible to obtain extra collagen from a diet of gelatinous meat and skin from poultry, this can be unappealing and difficult to achieve.
 That’s where supplements of different types of collagen come in handy.
 But how do collagen types differentiate, and which type is right for your business?
 Read on to find out more as we take a closer look.

 Collagen has many benefits for our health and overall wellbeing.
 As our bodies begin to produce less, we typically face undesired consequences like aching joints and wrinkled skin.
 As a result, there are many benefits to taking collagen supplements.
-But before determining what supplements are right for you, it’s important to understand the common collagen types and examine where they are located.
+But before determining what collagen is right for your consumer, it’s important to understand the common types of collagen and what they do.

 Type I Collagen

 Of all the collagen found in our bodies, Type I is the most abundant.
 It’s found in the eyes, skin, tendons, bones and teeth.

 Type II Collagen

 This is found in the protein muscles in your cartilage, which is the connective tissue protecting your bones at the joints.
 Areas like the spinal disks and the eyes have great amounts of Type II Collagen.
 As your cartilage deteriorates over time, a lot of joint pain can occur.
 Type II Collagen helps combat that pain and maintain overall joint health.

 The second most abundant type of collagen in your body, Type III is located in large quantities within the intestines, muscles, blood vessels and the female uterus.

 This collagen type supports the bone matrix, corneal stroma and the interstitial matrix of muscles, liver, lungs and a woman’s placenta.
 It’s typically sourced from the membranes of eggshells and is less abundant than types I, II and III.